CodeNameAshley/CodeNameAshley/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/codenameashley?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fcodenameashley&screen_name=codenameashley)

 ## I'm an aspiring software developer / software engineer
-- 📖 I am currently learning to code with @ManchesterCodes!
+- 📖 I am a SWE graduate from @ManchesterCodes
 - 🌱 On a journey to learn JavaScript, HTML & CSS.
 - 💡 I'd love to gain some knowledge in other programming languages, UI/UX design, as well as DevOps!
 - 📜 I'm hoping to study computer science in the future.